cardano-foundation/CIPs/CIP-1694/README.md

 Expired members can no longer vote.
 Member can also willingly resign early, which will be marked on-chain as an expired member.

-The system will automatically enter a state of no-confidence when the number of non-expired committee members falls below the minimal size of the committee.
+If the number of non-expired committee members falls below the minimal size of the committee, the constitutional committee will be unable to ratify governance actions.
+This means that only governance actions that don't require votes from the constitutional committee can still be ratified.

 For example, a committee of size five with a threshold of 3/5 a minimum size of three and two expired members can still pass governance actions if two non-expired members vote `Yes`.
-However, if one more member expires then the system enters a state of no-confidence, since the two remaining members are not enough to meet quorum.
+However, if one more member expires then the constitutional committee becomes unable to ratify any more governance actions.

 The maximum term is a governance protocol parameter, specified as a number of epochs.
 During a state of no-confidence, no action can be ratified,